polyfy/polylith/readme.md

 Those Lego-like bricks are easy to reason about and can can be combined into a single development environment, which allow us to work with all the code from one place.
-They can also be put together into deployable artifacts, like services, in almost no time.
+They can also be put together into deployable artifacts, like services, in endless ways and in almost no time.

 To better understand the principles and ideas behind this [open source](https://www.eclipse.org/legal/epl-v10.html) tool, we recommend you first read the Polylith